 “I Knew I Had ADHD as an Adult When…”

-They thought they were depressed, anxious, and out of control – until they realized what their symptoms meant.
+They thought they were sad, anxious, or simply out of control — until they realized what their symptoms meant.

 Readers share their inspirational stories about the first time they knew they had ADD as an adult.